wrkzcoin/wrkzcoin/NETWORKING.md

 wrkz-service --daemon-address /run/wrkz/wrkzd.sock --container-file w --container-password p
 ```

+A relative path has to be written as `ipc://./wrkzd.sock`, and is resolved against the
+client's working directory.
+Without the prefix it is indistinguishable from a hostname and
+is dialled as one.

 The daemon's own console uses the IPC socket automatically whenever one is bound, so
 `status`, `print_cn` and friends stop making loopback TCP connections to their own process.